bodpoch/spoofing-protected-lbph-opencv/README.md

 do real-time recognition using camera or videostream

 Both files have parameters *confval* that are used as threshold and to indicate relative recognition percent rate.
-Low *confval* means high FRR, high *confval* means high FAR.
+Low *confval* means high FRR, high *confval* means high FAR in terms of biometric security error.
+You can manipulate with **cv2.face.LBPHFaceRecognizer_create(radius, neghbors, grid_x, grid_y, threshold)** method parameters in order to get better results.
+Read more info about OpenCV LBPH method here: https://docs.opencv.org/4.1.0/df/d25/classcv_1_1face_1_1LBPHFaceRecognizer.html

 ## FILES